 - 17/2.
-The Conference received the Report. - 17/3.
-The Conference agreed to establish a Scrutiny Subcommittee of the Conference in place of the Finance Subcommittee with the task of evaluating and reporting to the Conference the impact of any resolution before the Conference proposing additional work.
+The Conference receives the Report. - 17/3.
+The Conference agrees to establish a Scrutiny Subcommittee of the Conference in place of the Financial Committee with the task of evaluating and reporting to the Conference the impact of any resolution before the Conference proposing additional work.